tmhallik/spcg/README.md

 TODO: add the command list with the command symbols and extensive examples here

+An Extra Feature: Make a GUI menu-tool to generate the script files and exterminating the last place to commit a time-wasting typo.

 Optimizing is not a focus.
 An auto-generated code is repetitive and some compilers have methods to optimize that during compiling time.